filecoin-project/lotus-docs/content/en/storage-providers/setup/configuration.md

 The `lotus-miner` configuration file is created after the [initialization step]({{< relref "../../storage-providers/setup/initialize/" >}}), and is placed in `~/.lotusminer/config.toml` or `$LOTUS_MINER_PATH/config.toml` when defined.

 You can see your versions default configuration file with the `lotus-miner config default` command.
 Its recommended to get familiar with the different sections and read through the comments in the file.
-In the `Operate` and `Advanced configurations` sections we will discuss some of these items more in-depth.
+We list a couple of the sections below, but the full list can always be found with the CLI.
+In the `Operate` and `Advanced configurations` sections we will discuss some of these items and sections more in-depth.

 The _configuration file_ has all the items commented.
 To customize one of the items, you must remove the leading `#`.